-Last year, we granted over $10.4 million in programs and services supporting over 22,200 kids and 3,500 families nationwide.
-These programs include; support to help young people from early childhood to postsecondary achieve an education, programs that support families and communities to help keep kids at home, enrichment opportunities like camp, sports, and the arts, and support for young people transitioning from care to independent living.
-To learn more about the impact our programs have on the lives of young people, visit www.cafdn.org/annual-report
+Last year, we granted over $17.5 million in programs and services supporting over 46,500 children and youth and 12,300 families across the country.
+These programs include; support to help young people from early childhood to post-secondary achieve an education, programs that support families and communities to help keep kids at home, enrichment opportunities like camp, sports, and the arts, and support for young people transitioning from care to independent living.
+To learn more about the impact our programs have on the lives of young people, read our Strategic Plan Year 1 Report.

-Over the past three years, our cost of fundraising has been 24 per cent, with expenses held close to flat.
+In 2020-2021, our cost of fundraising was 12 per cent, with expenses held close to flat.
+We note a considerable decrease in our cost of fundraising due to our response to the COVID Pandemic.
+The Foundation moved quickly to contain all expenses, while seeking significant donation for our COVID Response Program.
 This figure is on par with what other reputable Canadian fundraising organizations have reported and well below the CRA’s acceptable ratio of 35 per cent.
 To learn more about our commitment to accountability and transparency, visit www.cafdn.org/about-us/accountability

 Together with our partners, donors and youth advisors, we are committed to developing and supporting targeted strategies that address the specific needs of Black, Indigenous and other overrepresented populations of children, youth and families involved with the child welfare system and reduce the number of young people from these populations coming into and growing up in care.

 - Aligning the Foundation’s grants and programs with initiatives being delivered by our child welfare agency partners that specifically address the unique needs of Black and Indigenous children and youth.